kattouf/package-swift-lsp/README.md

 ## Overview

-Server provides intelligent features for working with Package.swift files in various code editors.
-It enhances your development experience by offering:
+Language server for Package.swift files that provides:

-- Code completion for Package.swift manifest files
+- Smart code completion for Package.swift manifest files:
-- Hover information for SPM declarations and syntax elements
+  - In `.package(...)` function:
+    - `url:` argument with GitHub repository suggestions
+    - `from:` and `exact:` arguments with version suggestions
+    - `branch:` argument with available branch names
+  - In `.product(...)` function:
+    - `name:` argument with available product suggestions from dependencies
+    - `package:` argument with package name suggestions

+  > **Note:** After editing package dependencies (`.package(...)`), save the file for changes to be reflected in target completions.
+- Contextual hover information:
+  - Package details including location and state when hovering over package names
+  - Available products in the package

 ## Installation